 A denied MN decision resulting from an MN/LOC Assessment the MCO submitted is not used to deny a STAR+PLUS HCBS program applicant who has a current valid NF MDS.
 The NF MDS and RUG are used in the STAR+PLUS HCBS program eligibility determination.

-An MN record must be located in the SAS so the individual service plan (ISP) registration does not suspend.
-The SAS MN record must match the ISP effective end date and must have an active MN period covering the entire ISP period.
-The MN/LOC end date must be adjusted to match the ISP end date, if necessary.
+An MN record must be located in the SASO so the individual service plan (ISP) registration does not suspend.
+The SASO MN record must match the ISP effective end date and must have an active MN period covering the entire ISP period.
+The MN/LOC Assessment end date must be adjusted to match the ISP end date, if necessary.

 3241.2 Medical Necessity Determination for Applicants Not Residing in Nursing Facilities